pgpkg/pgpkg/docs/index.md

 ## What is pgpkg?

 pgpkg is a small and fast command-line package manager for pl/pgsql, the built-in Postgres programming language.
-It's a single binary, written in Go, and tries to make as few assumptions about your database as possible.
+It's a single binary, written in Go, and tries to make minimal assumptions about your database beyond what pgpkg touches.

-pgpkg is designed to make writing SQL stored functions as easy as writing code in a language like Go, Java or Python.
+pgpkg is designed to make writing Postgresql stored functions as easy as writing functions in a language like Go, Java or Python.
 It eliminates the need to write migration scripts for functions, views and triggers.
-You can simply edit these objects, and pgpkg will deal with upgrading them. pgpkg also supports traditional migration scripts for tables, UDTs and other objects.
+You can simply edit these objects, and pgpkg will deal with upgrading them.

+pgpkg also supports traditional migration scripts for tables, UDTs and other objects.

 You can use pgpkg to manage the schema for a single application, or you can use